randikabanura/reactive_dashboard_assignment/README.md

 The application consists with multiple databases, composite primary keys and reactive UI interface that would be update when a database change occur in relation to page that user currently viewing.

+You can checkout the [Live Demo from here](https://mighty-gorge-08348.herokuapp.com/).

 ## Ruby/Rails version